machdyne/zeitlos/README.md

 Zeitlos is a work-in-progress SOC (System-on-a-Chip) and OS (Operating System) developed in tandem and intended to provide a responsive graphical environment for using and developing timeless applications on FPGA computers.

-The core applications allow Zeitlos to be used as an extensible multi-window network terminal with scripting and graphics.
+The core applications allow Zeitlos to be used as an extensible multi-window network terminal.

 ![Zeitlos Screenshot #0](https://github.com/machdyne/zeitlos/blob/a248944a4e42393ce93cabf0eae6cbc2d1255f9b/ss0.png)